carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

     performance, whereas optimized release builds put
     [performance first](../goals.md#performance-critical-software).

-    -   Compile-time safety checks should occur regardless of build mode.
+    -   Compile-time safety checks should be the same across build modes.

-    -   Development builds should diagnose the most common safety violations either at runtime with high probability.
+    -   Development builds should provide high-probability runtime diagnostics for the most common safety violations.
 Supplemental build modes may be offered to cover safety violations which are too expensive to detect by default, even for a development build.

-    -   The default optimized release build will provide runtime mitigations for safety violations whenever the performance is below the noise of hot path application code.
+    -   The default optimized release build will provide runtime mitigations for safety violations when they don't have measurable performance impact for hot path application code.

     -   There will be a build option for the optimized release build to choose whether to make non-default choices about the trade-off between